scourii/website/content/about.md

 * Windows 10

 # Contact
-In the case you are interested in spearking with me, please contact me at eneblank19@protonmail.com.
+In the case you are interested in speaking with me, please contact me at eneblank19@protonmail.com, or contact me on Matrix at SugarBlank.